-As the sun set on Wednesday and the UN Security Council scheduled an emergency meeting in New York, estimates for the total number of dead ranged from 500 to 1,300 in what, if verified, would constitute the world’s most lethal chemical attack since Saddam Hussein sanctioned gas attacks in Halubjah in 1988.
-That day, between 3,000 and 5,000 Kurds lost their lives.
+As the sun set on Wednesday, the UN Security Council scheduled an emergency meeting in New York and estimates for the total dead ranged from 500 to 1,300 in what, if verified, would constitute the world’s most lethal chemical attack since Saadam Hussein sanctioned gas attacks in Halubjah in 1988, killing between 3,000 and 5,000 Kurds.

 The Syrian rebel leadership was quick to hold the government responsible.

-“The Syrian regime is mocking the UN and the great powers when it strikes targets near Damascus, while they [UN weapons inspectors] are just a few steps away,” stated the opposition National Coalition’s George Sabra.
+“The Syrian regime is mocking the UN and the great powers when it strikes targets near Damascus, while the (UN weapons inspectors) are just a few steps away,” stated the opposition National Coalition’s George Sabra.

-The Syrian regime dismissed such claims as baseless, while Russia accused the rebels of having staged the attack in an attempt to frame the Assad government and catalyse foreign intervention in the conflict.
-President Obama has said on numerous occasions that if the Assad regime used biological weapons against rebel forces, America would be impelled to act for moral reasons.
+The Syrian regime dismissed such claims as baseless while Russia accused the rebels of having staged the attack in an attempt to frame the Assad government and catalyse foreign intervention in the conflict.
+President Obama has said on numerous occasions that if the Assad regime used biological weapons against rebel forces that America would be impelled to act for moral reasons.

-On the ground, emergency medics operating in East Ghouta reported that problems treating the affected were on-going, exacerbated by dwindling supplies of Atropine, a muscarinic agent extracted from deadly nightshade, jimson weed and mandrake capable of dilating the pupils, increasing the heart-rate and reducing salivation and other secretions among sufferers of chemical attacks.
+On the ground, emergency medics operating in East Ghouta reported that problems treating the affected were ongoing, exacerbated by dwindling supplies of Atropine, a muscarinic agent extracted from deadly nightshade, jimson weed, and mandrake capable of dilating the pupils, increasing the heart rate, and reducing salivation and other secretions amongst sufferers of chemical attacks.
 Instead, such medics were making do with water to treat those in need.

 “You get used to the sound of different types of projectiles and weaponry but this sounded different,” continued Fouzi, an aspiring actor before Syria’s civil war transported him to an altogether more macabre theatre.

-“I remember as we were standing there amongst this scene of horror a [Syrian Army] MIG flew overhead.
-Me and some of my comrades grabbed our Kalashnikovs and started shooting at the sky even though we know our guns were not powerful enough to hit the plane.
+“I remember as we were standing there amongst this scene of horror a (Syrian Army) MIG flew overhead.
+Me and some of my comrades grabbed our Kalashnikovs and started shooting at the sky even though we know our guns are not powerful enough to hit it.”